Закаливаемость и прокаливаемость стали

 • high (500–650°C).

-Careful adherence to hardening technology makes it possible to achieve optimal steel characteristics.
+Careful adherence to hardening technology allows you to achieve optimal steel characteristics.

 Factors affecting hardenability and hardenability